mcmachado/count_based_exploration_sr/README.md

 # Count-based Exploration with the Successor Representation

-These are the commands we used to obtain the results reported in the paper.
-For the Function Approximation case the rom name should be adapted for different games, of course.
-This assumes one has the Arcade Learning Environment properly installed in their computer, as well as the other dependencies.
+These are the commands we used to obtain the results reported in the [Count-based Exploration with the Successor Representation](https://arxiv.org/abs/1807.11622).
+For the function approximation case the rom name should be adapted for different games, of course.
+This assumes one has the [Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment) properly installed in their computer, as well as the other dependencies.

 ## Tabular case: